Marrakesh Museums, breathtaking vistas, local culture and thriving markets. What more could an artistic soul want from a visit to Morocco?

 If photography is your art of choice, be sure to visit Café Opera, where you can capture the local men sipping mint tea in this grand old venue.

-But don’t put your camera away until you’ve visited the Central Market: It’s a bustling hive of colour and personalities.
+But don’t put your camera away until you’ve visited the Central Market: It’s a bustling hive of color and personalities.

 An oasis in the mountains, Tafraoute provides the perfect locale for you to unwind and let your mind wander.